Ladanakonechna/ln-website/_posts/2024-07-09-Specters-Socialist-Realism.md

 ---

 <section markdown="1" class="EN">
-Screening and conversation with Magdalena Moskalewicz and Lada Nakonechna on Tuesday, July 16, 10 – 12 am, at Kunsthochschule Kassel, Seminarraum Room 0223 Atrium [>>](https://www.documenta-institut.de/en/artikel/magdalena-moskalewicz-im-gespraech-mit-lada-nakonechna)
+Screening and conversation with Magdalena Moskalewicz and Lada Nakonechna <br>
+Tuesday, July 16, 10 – 12 am, at Kunsthochschule Kassel, Seminarraum Room 0223 Atrium
+[>>](https://www.documenta-institut.de/en/artikel/magdalena-moskalewicz-im-gespraech-mit-lada-nakonechna)
 <br>
 ![imagetest]({{site.baseurl}}/assets/images/posts/Spectres 2024-min.jpg)
 <br>
 <br>
-Video works presented:
+Video works presented:<br>
 Joanna Malinowska and C.T.
 Jasper.
 “Who is Afraid of Natasha?”
+2021<br>
-2021 R.E.P. group “R.E.P. correspondent.
+R.E.P. group “R.E.P. correspondent.
 Academy,” 2006
 <br>

-This event is realized in the frame of the documenta Institute lecture series [“Global Modernities?”](https://www.documenta-institut.de/en/artikel/global-modernities) as an addition to the lecture on July 15, "The Aesthetics of Communist Modernity.
-System versus Style," by Magdalena Moskalewicz, 6 pm, Fridericianum, Kassel

 <br>
 <br>
 What traces have been left in the arts after the collapse of the Soviet Union?
 How do the specters of Socialist Realism still fuel the discussions about the past and impact the artistic present of two independent Eastern European countries?